MicrosoftDocs/entra-docs/docs/external-id/customers/reference-service-limits.md

 #Customer intent: As an IT admin, I want to know about the service limits and restrictions in my external tenant.
 ---
 <!-- Based on https://learn.microsoft.com/en-us/entra/identity/users/directory-service-limits-restrictions and https://learn.microsoft.com/en-us/azure/active-directory-b2c/service-limits?pivots=b2c-custom-policy and https://microsoft.sharepoint.com/:w:/t/aad/CPIM/EVlzWDYaozFBg-K8W2epuhoBN7rBryTH99MQTNmws_Oqyg?e=2F8Zf0 -->
-# Microsoft Entra ID for customers service limits and restrictions
+# Microsoft Entra External ID service limits and restrictions

 This article contains the usage constraints and other service limits for the Microsoft Entra ID for external configuration tenants, Microsoft’s new customer identity and access management (CIAM) solution.
 If you’re looking for the full set of Microsoft Entra ID service limits, see [Microsoft Entra service limits and restrictions](/entra/identity/users/directory-service-limits-restrictions).